NanamiNakano/fxzhihu-script/README.md

 # Fxzhihu Script

-Fix up zhihu in your browser
+Fix up zhihu in your browser.

+This script is designed for people who only want to read zhihu.com comfortably.
+Please do not install this script if you want to visit original pages.

 ## Features